opensensorhub/osh-js/vuepress/docs/src/guide/datasources/sos/general.md

 http://some-url?..&customUrlParams=value1
 ```

+The **batchSize** property allows to receive a group of data rather than a single data item.
+For example, if you want to display a Graph, it is often preferable to initialize it with all the data at once
+(for archive data) rather than updating it data by data. [see batch section](./batch.md)

+The **reconnectTimeout** allows you to set the time before the connector tries to reconnect after being disconnected.

+The **timeOut** and **bufferingTime** are useful only for [data synchronization](../../datasynchronizer/general.md).
 ## Properties configuration

 The general datasource properties allows to define the parameters of the data you want to fetch.